 One of the greatest things about having a capsule wardrobe is keeping only your favourite items of clothing.
 If you choose well, you'll feel great in what you wear every day.

 If you choose to maintain your capsule wardrobe for several months at a time, it's a great way to save money.
-Although you may be spending more cash on each individual item, in the long term, buying less and keeping items for longer is a great way to deepen your pockets for little more financial freedom.
+Although you may be spending more cash on each individual item, in the long term, buying less and keeping items for longer is a great way to deepen your pockets for a little more financial freedom.

 Help the planet